Maynooth University: South Campus

 The South Campus houses the facilities of St. Patrick's College, as well as most of the administrative offices shared between college and university.
 A number of MU academic departments also have their offices on the South Campus including Law, Mathematics, Music, Geography, Economics and History.
 The main buildings, most of which were built in the 19th century, are the Aula Maxima; St. Patrick's House (including the college chapel); the John Paul II Library (built in 1984).
-In December 2012 a new extension to the John Paul II library was completed.
-The extension is 6,000m2 and accommodates 1,700 students.
+In December 2012 an extension to the John Paul II library was completed.
+The extension is 6,000 m2 and accommodates 1,700 students.
 New, Dunboyne, Humanity and Stoyte Houses which collectively form St. Joseph's Square; Logic House and Rhetoric House.

 The first building to be completed on the South Campus was named after its designer, John Stoyte.
 Stoyte House, still a prominent presence on campus, stands in proximity to Maynooth Castle.

 Over a period of 15 years, the site at Maynooth underwent rapid construction so as to cater for the influx of new students, and the buildings which now border St. Joseph's Square (to the rear of Stoyte House) were completed by 1824.
 The university chapel is located on the South Campus, just off St. Joseph's Square; masses and choir services are frequently held in the chapel, as is the traditional Christmas carol service.
 The South Campus also houses the National Science Museum and the Russell Library.